jrnl-org/jrnl/docs/privacy-and-security.md

 To disable all plugins and custom configurations and start Vim with the default configuration `-u NONE` can be passed on the command line as well.
-This will ensure that any rouge plugins or other difficult to catch information leaks are eliminated.
+This will ensure that any rogue plugins or other difficult to catch information leaks are eliminated.
 The downside to this is that the editor experience will decrease quite a bit.